fdilke/bewl/bewl2/done-todo.md

 - can we have Option[X] implicitly generating a dot that is X*?
 - compute the inverse of a morphism.
 AGain inefficient before.
 Can we just backdivide from the identity?
 - does the symmetry group come with an action on n? it should do.
 Can use for card shuffle calc
+- turn Mappable into ProductMappable, an annoying kid brother of one of the Haskell submonadics
 -